DamageBDD

 Currently DamageBDD is in early stage of development, most of the features listed below are in active development.

-• Generative AI code modification based on features.
+AI code generation and modification based on features, and self verification. testing

-• Zero Knowledge Proof based contracts to validate tests and approve payouts.
+Zero Knowledge Proof based contracts to validate tests and approve payouts. analysis

-• DamageBDD DeFi market making for test writers and stakeholders.
+DamageBDD DeFi market making for test writers and stakeholders. analysis

-• Damage Tokens to power collaborative testing at scale ensuring continuous resilience.
+Damage Tokens to power collaborative testing at scale ensuring continuous resilience. analysis

 Target User Roles